Engineers Are Becoming Agent Managers

 The question I keep getting from my managers: what happens to mid-level engineers in this model?

-I wrote about scaling practices for a hundred engineers two years ago, and the core insight there was that consistency comes from tooling, not enforcement.
-AI tools are taking that principle to its logical conclusion.
-The tooling doesn't just enforce patterns.
-It writes the patterns.
+I wrote about scaling practices for a hundred engineers two years ago, and the core insight there was that consistency comes from good tooling rather than enforcement.
+AI takes that principle to its conclusion.
+The tooling doesn't just enforce patterns, it writes them.

 Where This Goes